 Students take five core courses covering the theory of programming languages, the design and analysis of algorithms, operating systems, database management systems, and software engineering.
-Three or more courses are then taken in one of the following concentrations of the student's choosing: software engineering; artificial intelligence, computer systems; data science; information assurance and cybersecurity; and realworld computing.
+Three or more courses are then taken in one of the following concentrations of the student's choosing: software engineering; artificial intelligence, computer systems; data science; information assurance and cybersecurity; and real-world computing.
 Students can elect a no concentration option.
 Remaining courses are electives drawn from computer science course offerings.

-The security concentration in the M.S. in Computer Science is part of the Center for Information Protection, Education, and Research (CIPhER) that is recognized as a Center of Academic Excellence (CAE) in Cyber Defense Education (CDE) by the U.S. National Security Agency (NSA) and the Department of Homeland Security (DHS).
+The security concentration in the M.S. in Computer Science is part of the Center for Information Protection, Education, and Research (CIPhER) that is recognized as a

+National Center of Academic Excellence in Cybersecurity (CAE-C) in Cyber Defense (CD) by the U.S.

+National Security Agency (NSA) and its federal partners.